-The County Service Area (CSA) No. 53B Fawnskin is a special district located within the County of San Bernardino.
+The County Service Area (CSA) No. 53B Fawnskin is a special district located within the San Bernardino County.
 The CSA has governmental powers as established by the San Bernardino County Government Charter.
-The County of San Bernardino (the County) was established in 1852 as a legal subdivision of the State of California.
+The San Bernardino County (the County) was established in 1852 as a legal subdivision of the State of California.

-Improvement Zone B of CSA No. 53B was established by an act of the Board on January 2.
-1968 to provide sewer services to 1,240 households contracted with Big Bear Area Regional Water Agency (BBARWA) and fire protection services to the community of Fawnskin through a contract with CSA 38.
+Improvement Zone B of CSA No. 53B was established by an act of the Board of Supervisors of the County on January 2, 1968 to provide sewer services to 1,240 households contracted with Big Bear Area Regional Water Agency (BBARWA) and fire protection services to the community of Fawnskin through a contract with CSA 38.

-The CSA is a component unit of the County of San Bernardino and is governed by the actions of the County Board of Supervisors.
+The CSA is a component unit of the San Bernardino County and is governed by the actions of the County Board of Supervisors.

-The accompanying financial statement reflect only the accounts of the County Service Area No. 53B Fawnskin of the County of San Bernardino and are not intended to present the financial position of the County taken as a whole.
+The accompanying financial statement reflect only the accounts of the County Service Area No. 53B Fawnskin of San Bernardino County and are not intended to present the financial position of the County taken as a whole.

-Because the CSA meets the reporting entity criteria established by the Governmental Accounting Standards Board (GASB), the CSA's financial statements have also been included in the Comprehensive Annual Financial Report of the County as a "component unit" for the fiscal year ended June 30, 2020.
+Because the CSA meets the reporting entity criteria established by the Governmental Accounting Standards Board (GASB), the CSA's financial statements have also been included in the Annual Comprehensive Financial Report of the County as a "component unit" for the fiscal year ended June 30, 2021.